adrian-oroanz/respawn-timeout/README.md

 ### Feedback and Bug Reporting

 To streamline this process, check that your request or problem hasn't already been reported and is active.
-Otherwise, feel free to open a new Issue over on the **[Issues]((https://github.com/adrian-oroanz/respawn-timeout/issues))** page.
+Otherwise, feel free to open a new Issue over on the **Issues** page.

 If you want to contribute directly to the mod instead, check the following sections.

 ### Getting Started

-1. Clone the repository.
+1. Fork the repository.
-2. Select the branch in which to commit your changes.
+2. Create a new branch for your changes: `git checkout -b feature/YourFeature`.
-3. Commit your changes and push to the branch.
+3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Create a new Pull Request.
+4. Push to the branch: `git push origin feature/YourFeature`.

-I believe the code is pretty straightforward and simple to understand, it really isn't anything too complex or groundbreaking and should be easy to contribute any features.
+5. Create a new Pull Request.

 If you have any doubts as to how something works feel free to contact me.